Amauris vashti

 Amauris vashti is a butterfly of the family Nymphalidae.

 Description

 Amauris vashti has a wingspan reaching about 83 mm.
 The uppersides of the forewings are black, with two large basal whitish spots and a few small spots on the edge.
-The uppersides of the hindwings are dark brown in males, pale brown in females.
+The uppersides of the hindwings are dark brown in males and pale brown in females.

 Distribution

 This species can be found in tropical Africa, mainly in Nigeria, Cameroun, Central African Republic and Democratic Republic of the Congo.